 There are many antennas working with this principle on the market.
-Some of them are: Moonraker SQBM-1000, Watson W2000, Comet CX-725 or GP-15 and Diamond V2000.
+Some of them are: Moonraker SQBM-1000, Watson W2000, Comet CX-725 or GP-15 (a good article from K1LH about a similar mod for the GP-15 is here) and of course, the Diamond V2000.
 This modification have been performed on a generic V2000, but surely it can be done on all the others as well.

 The V2000 and similar antennas have a tuned radial for 50 MHz.
 Because only the first 144MHz 5/8 element works at 50 MHz, the antenna is not more than a rotated V dipole in this band, a rotated dipole in a way one of its arms is vertical.

 My first try was to adjust the radial length, but the radial was fixed, no tuning possible at all.
 I tried to tune the antenna cutting physically the radial, but nothing except another erratic SWR curve was obtained.
 I restored the radial.
 Here I can't transmit on 50 MHz, so SWR was not a problem at all.

 Some time later, playing with MMANA software, I modeled the antenna and I realized what was happening at the antenna.
 A quarter wave antenna really NEEDS a ground plane to work.
 Manufacturer do not provided a ground/earth plane for the antenna, only a tuned radial, or counterpoise as it is called some times.
 The problem is that a vertical quarter wave antenna with only a radial/counterpoise, isn't a vertical antenna.
 It's a DIPOLE.
 But it is a problematic dipole: